- August 16th, 2016: URIBL adds reseller/partner MXTools

 - December 13th, 2011: Heavy Hitter block response change

 We have changed the blocked response A record from 127.0.0.255 to 127.0.0.1 per the request of SpamAssassin (bug #6724).
-This will allow the spam engine to identify potential hosts that are blocked by firing on a new rule set to look for bit 1 set in the response, and not create false positives.
+This will allow the engine to identify high volume nameservers that we refuse to answer by firing on a new rule which looks for bit 1 set in the response, and not create false positives.
 Our Abuse page has been updated to reflect this change.

 - December 1st, 2011: Negative TTL reduction